UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 - UCLA has played seven games, with five wins against the spread.

-- The Bruins are 3-2 ATS when favored by 2 points or more this season.
+- So far this season, the Bruins have been installed as favorites by a 1-point margin or more five times and are 3-2 ATS in those matchups.

-- UCLA's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- UCLA's games this year have hit the over on two of seven set point totals (28.6%).

-- When UCLA records more than 21.0 points, it is 5-2 against the spread and 5-2 overall.
+- UCLA is 5-2 against the spread and 5-2 overall in games when it records more than 21 points.

 - In games that UCLA piles up more than 407.8 yards, the team is 4-1 against the spread and 4-1 overall.